 Any undergraduate student may declare and complete two undergraduate majors, with the understanding that the student receives one baccalaureate degree upon graduation.
-In situations where a student completes majors under two different degrees (e.g., a B.A. and a B.S.), the student must declare the degree he or she wishes to receive upon graduation at the time when the second major is declared.
-Students who wish to complete two majors must first satisfy the entry requirements of both majors.
+In situations where a student completes majors under two different degrees (e.g., B.A. and B.S.), the student must declare the degree he or she wishes to receive upon graduation at the time when the second major is declared.
+Students who wish to complete two majors must first satisfy the entry requirements of both majors and then must take all the courses required for both majors.
 The total number of credits a student must take to complete the two majors can be no less than 30 credits above the number of credit hours in the major with the greater number of required credits.